-Jarrett (Jarrett Rush, director of content marketing): Political divisions.
+Jarrett (Jarrett Rush, director of content marketing): Political polarization.
 A president with a loose grasp of facts.
 A global pandemic.
+The Fox News vs. CNN/MSNBC divide.
 These are interesting times.
 Everything going on is creating some serious cultural shifts.
 Some are arguing that these shifts—things like the moves toward telemedicine and remote work—were things that were already coming.
 Our current climate just accelerated those changes.

 One longstanding institution that's seemingly changing is journalism, and that evolution is what we want to chat about today.
 But before we dive into the nitty gritty, I'm curious from our cross-generational participants, what do you consider the role of journalism/news media in our society, and how have you seen that change since you entered the PR profession?

 Alexis (Alexis Diehl, public relations manager): When I started doing PR in the mid-2000’s, there was generally no question about whether or not what the media said was true.
 We had already learned by that time that the internet was a crazy place, but a news site was different.
 Although I believe that top-tier outlets (The New York Times, Wall Street Journal, NPR, etc.) are still very reputable/fair/unbiased, there are a growing number of people who certainly don’t feel the same (let’s say half the country).That said, we have to approach PR with a facts-first approach more than ever.
 We have to understand and respect the scrutiny reporters are under and adjust accordingly, armed with solid proof points, reputable SMEs, stats and more.